 Millionaires have been carefully studied and evaluated for years and years.
 Researchers want to identify what it is about them that makes them successful.

 It turns out that they have a very different relationship with money compared to the average person.

 What better way to improve your money management skills than by learning from the wealthy?

-How millionaires think and act about financial matters is a key part of obtaining and maintaining their wealth.
-Modeling yourself after them will get you in the fast lane to success.
+How millionaires think and act about financial matters is a vital part of obtaining and maintaining their wealth—modeling yourself after them will get you in the fast lane to success.

 You don’t have to be a millionaire to manage your money like one, but if you do it well enough, you may become one yourself.